andmos/dotfiles/README.md

     fi
 to .bashrc.

-.osx contains sensable setups for new Macs.
-Run
+.osx is used on a new Mac-installation, and makes OSX more usable.
+Just run:

     ./.osx